-Christ in Isaiah: Christ can be seen in the book of Isaiah more than any other Old Testament book.
-Isaiah sounds more like a New Testament writer than an Old Testament prophet when referring to Christ.
-Isaiah prophesied about Christ's first and second comings.
-Sometimes the details of the two comings are blended together.
+Christ in Isaiah: Christ is more prominent in the book of Isaiah than in any other Old Testament book.
+When referring to Christ, Isaiah sounds more like a New Testament writer than an Old Testament prophet.
+Isaiah prophesied about Christ's first and second comings, sometimes merging the details of the two comings.